 |A.||Distributions paid on shares of common stock will be taxable to you as dividend income to the extent those distributions are paid out of our current or accumulated earnings and profits.
 If you are an individual, such dividend income will be subject to tax at long-term capital gains rates provided you meet certain holding period and other requirements.
 Distributions on our shares of common stock not paid out of our current or accumulated earnings and profits will be treated as a return of capital to the extent of your basis in your shares of common stock and any such payments in excess of your basis will be taxed as capital gain.

 represent a return of capital distribution to recipients for U.S. federal income tax purposes.
-However, the determination of the actual characterization of distributions made during 2013 cannot be determined until after the close of the year, and will be reflected in the 2013 Form 1099-DIV (sent in early 2014).
-B&G Foods expects to post detailed tax information for 2013 common stock distributions in January 2014.
+However, the determination of the actual characterization of distributions made during 2017 cannot be determined until after the close of the year, and will be reflected in the 2017 Form 1099-DIV (sent in early 2018).
+B&G Foods expects to post detailed tax information for 2017 common stock distributions in January or February 2018.